MatsMoll/matsmoll.github.io/_posts/2023-08-30-dx-is-more-than-it-feels-good.md

 ---
 layout: post
-title: "DX is more than 'It Feels Good'"
+title: "DX can be more than just 'It Feels Good'"
 categories: [DX, UX, Software Design]
 permalink: /posts/dx-is-more-than-it-feels-good
 ---